jaceryann/ecommerce_search/README.md

 The goal for this project is to take a list of search words, use each word or word combination in a basic search on [Amazon](https://www.amazon.com/), and pull key data (product name, price, rating) from the resulting page.
 The final result will be a structured data set that includes each of the key data points in addition to some basic metadata (order of results, search terms used) which can be used for analysis.

+*Note: This process assumes that the website you are searching does not already have a REST API for pulling data.*

 ## GET HTML

 The first step is to GET the web page HTML using the API of a PoolManager (via **urllib3**).
 As recommended by the **urllib3** [documentation](https://urllib3.readthedocs.io/en/latest/user-guide.html#ssl), SSL certificate verification should be used when making HTTPS requests.
 Mozilla's root certificate bundle is available via the certifi package.